AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/classes.md

 ```

 It is strongly recommended for developers registering new classes to broadcast the code for `compute_hash_and_nullifier`, so any private message recipients have the code available to process their incoming notes.
 However, the `ContractClassRegisterer` contract does not enforce this during registration, since it is difficult to check the multiple signatures for `compute_hash_and_nullifier` as they may evolve over time to account for new note sizes.

+## Discarded Approaches

+### Bundling private function information into a single tree

+Data about private functions is split across two trees: one for the protocol, that deals only with selectors and verification keys, and one for the artifact, which deals with bytecode and metadata.
+While bundling together both trees would simplify the representation, it would also pollute the protocol circuits and require more hashing there.
+In order to minimize in-circuit hashing, we opted for keeping non-protocol info completely out of circuits.